Meet Justine

 Justine is a director of the NGO in India that she wrote about in her book Goat.
 Development Research and Action Group sets up schools in slum areas of Delhi have been over-looked by the bigger international agencies, usually because of the problems of slum politics.
 After the earthquake in Kashmir in October 2005 Justine worked with a local NGO in Kashmir rebuilding homes, schools, and medical centres in some of the worst effected areas, as well as moving into conflict mediation.

-Having completed her training in conflict trauma therapy across a fifteen year period, Justine founded Healing Kashmir in 2008, an integrated mental health project addressing the debilitating mental health situation in the region.
-This project is now expanding rapidly, with a main health centre, outreach programmes, a suicide helpline, and a leadership programme.
+Having completed her training in conflict trauma therapy across a fifteen year period, in 2008, Justine founded Healing Kashmir (now the Healing Minds Foundation) an integrated mental health project addressing the debilitating mental health situation in the region.
 While training in mental health Justine worked with New Bridge in the UK for twenty-two years, a foundation working on the rehabilitation of life sentence prisoners before release.

 Justine has been studying Eastern philosophy, yoga, and conflict trauma all through her adult life.
 She teaches yoga and philosophy in the UK and in India.